Get insider access

 4. Best Portable Projector Under $1,000

 If you're looking for a model you can easily carry without plugging it into an outlet, the best portable projector under $1,000 we've tested is the XGIMI Halo+.
 It's a very small unit and weighs only 3.7 pounds, so you can easily throw it into a backpack.
-Plus, it has an integrated battery promising up to 2.5 hours of uninterrupted playback, long enough to watch most movies.
-It has many image correction features: full auto keystone, autofocus, intelligent screen alignment, and obstacle avoidance, so this is truly a projector you can easily take on the go.
-To round up the package, it comes with the Android TV smart interface, with Chromecast and AirScreen support, and has Wi-Fi 5 and Bluetooth 5.0 capabilities.
+Plus, it has an integrated battery promising up to 2.5 hours of uninterrupted playback, which is long enough to watch most movies.
+Its portability is made even better due to its many image correction features.
+To round up the package, it comes with the Android TV smart interface, with Chromecast and AirScreen support.
+It has Wi-Fi 5 and Bluetooth 5.0 capabilities, making it super easy to connect the projector to your phone's wireless hotspot or Bluetooth speaker.

-The projector is dim but is significantly brighter than most competitors.
-It'll project a pleasant image if all the lights are off or the moonlight isn't too strong.
-Fortunately, it does have great contrast, emphasizing its dark room capabilities.
+The projector is dim but is significantly brighter than most competitors in its class, and it'll project a pleasant image when all the lights are off due to its okay contrast.
 It also has a very wide color gamut and HDR support, but it's not bright enough to take advantage of them.
-Its color accuracy is quite poor, and while you can improve it somewhat through calibration, this isn't really a product for color purists.
-However, color accuracy doesn't matter too much when projecting a movie on the side of a barn or van.
+Its color accuracy is quite poor out-of-the-box, so this isn't really a product for color purists.
+Still, color accuracy doesn't matter too much when projecting a movie on the side of a barn or van.
 It has one HDMI port, which also doubles as an eARC port, and a USB port through which you can play video files directly to the projector.
+Overall, if you're looking for a projector to take camping or to the beach, this is the best possible option.

 See our review